This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 5. Model selection

-More specifically, we want to find a neural network with a selection error of less than 0.105 WSE, which is the value that we have achieved so far.
+More specifically, we want to find a neural network with a selection error of less than 0.105 WSE, the value we have achieved so far.

 Order selection algorithms train several network architectures with a different number of neurons and select that with the smallest selection error.
-The incremental order method starts with a small number of neurons and increases the complexity at each iteration.
+The incremental order method starts with a few neurons and increases the complexity at each iteration.

 6. Testing analysis